Marvinzock34/Marvinzock34/README.md

 # Hi there

 Hi, I'm Marvin, a Backend Developer from Germany specializing in Java.
-I work on a variety of projects, preferably using Java and other languages/tools that are listed in my tech stack below.
+I work on a variety of projects, most of which are private, primarily using Java and other languages/tools that are listed in my tech stack below.
 If you have any questions, feel free to hit me up on Discord!

 [![Discord](https://img.shields.io/badge/Discord-Obamator-5865F2?style=flat-square&logo=discord&logoColor=white)](https://discord.com)